cosmos/interchain-security/docs/docs/adrs/adr-017-allowing-inactive-validators.md

 Instead of increasing the active set size, we could allow validators that are unbonded (but still exist on the provider) to validate consumer chains.
 For this, we would need to:
 * Modify the VSC updates to consider the set of all validators, even unbonded ones, instead of just active ones
-* Adjust our downtime jailing/equivocation slashing logic to work correctly with unbonded validators
+* Adjust our downtime jailing/equivocation slashing logic to work correctly with unbonded validators.
+This is very hard, because redelegations are not usually tracked for unbonded validators.

 ## References